 PRK is a painless, 20-minute outpatient procedure and is done if your CORNEA IS TOO THIN for LASIK as determined from your initial consultation.
 The creation of the flap takes up a certain amount of cornea tissue.
 If your cornea is too thin and LASIK is done, you may end up corneal distortion or warpage in the future, which could permanently impair your vision.
 In very rare cases, a corneal transplant would be needed to correct for the distortion.
 However, NO ONE HAS EVER GONE BLIND FROM LASIK or PRK.
 If your corneas are too thin, the laser surgeon will gently remove the top layer (epithelium) from the eye.
 The laser procedure is then performed to reshape your cornea just as if you were having LASIK.
 A bandage contact lens is placed on the eye for 3-5 days.
 Vision will be slightly blurred until this top layer regenerates.
-Additional eyedrops will be used to minimize the feeling of "something in your eye".
-Because a flap is created and immediately repositioned in LASIK, recovery is usually only a day.
+Eyedrops will be used to minimize any foreign body sensation.

 WHAT ARE THE DISADVANTAGES OF PRK OVER LASIK?

-- There is more discomfort in days after the procedure.
+- There is slight discomfort (eye feels gritty for a few days after the procedure.
 The procedure itself is painless.

-- You need to wear a bandage contact lens, which in itself can cause problems.
+- You need to wear a bandage contact lens, which calls for more frequent office follow ups.

 - Vision clarity takes days to weeks.

 - There is a slight increase in infection.